xquery/rxq/README.md

 This usage of annotations turns out to be a very concise way of building up flexible RESTFul interfaces, as well as providing the basis from which to create MVC architectures for our XQuery web applications.

-# Setting up the example-site on MarkLogic 6

-The quickest way to see RXQ in action is to setup the example application under [src/example-site](https://github.com/xquery/rxq/tree/master/src/example-site).

-First, you *need* to download and install [MarkLogic 6](https://developer.marklogic.com/products).
-Second, create an appserver, providing the following details;

-* _root_: provide directory where example-site resides on your filesystem
-* _error handler_: `/rxq-rewriter.xqy?mode=error`
-* _rewrite handler_: `/rxq-rewriter.xqy?mode=rewrite`

-With everything setup, you can now point your web browser to the created app (e.g. http://<host>:<port>/) and you should see html page.

 # Points of interest & Limitations